celenityy/nextdns-settings/README.md

 **Block Top-Level Domains (TLDs)** ->

 I would recommend taking a look at blocking TLDs from HaGeZi's "Most Abused TLDs" list [here](https://gitlab.com/hagezi/mirror/-/raw/main/dns-blocklists/adblock/spam-tlds.txt).
 Block whatever works best for you.
-This can be tedious, but does a lot to reduce risk of malicious websites. *(I've seen this work in real-time, blocking scam/spam domains before they were picked up by any lists)*.
+This can be tedious, but does a lot to heavily reduce risk of malicious websites. *(I've seen this work in real-time, blocking scam/spam domains before they were picked up by any lists)*.

 **Block Child Sexual Abuse Material** -> ✅ *(Apologies to the pedos in the audience...)*